 Space between a pipe, bare or insulated, and the inside of a pipe sleeve or a construction surface penetration shall be packed solid with a mineral fiber conforming to ASTM C553 Type V (flexible blanket), (to 1,000 degrees F).
 Provide this packing wherever the piping passes through firewalls, equipment room walls, floors, and ceilings connected to occupied spaces, and other locations where sleeves or construction-surface penetrations occur between occupied spaces.
-Where sleeves or construction surface penetrations occur between conditioned and unconditioned spaces, the space between a pipe, bare or insulated, and the inside of a pipe sleeve or construction surface penetration shall be filled with an elastomer caulk to a depth of 1/2 inch.
+Where sleeves or construction surface penetrations between a pipe, bare or insulated, and the inside of a pipe sleeve or construction surface penetration shall be filled with an elastomer caulk to a depth of 1/2 inch.
 All surfaces to be calked shall be oil- and grease-free.

-Through-Penetration fire stop materials and methods shall be in accordance with ${\tt ASTM}$ E814 and UL 1479.
+Through-Penetration fire stop materials and methods shall be in accordance with ASTM E814 and UL 1479.